-For many Aboriginal people in region, there is a deep cultural and spiritual bond with their country, the land or waters with which they have a traditional or contemporary association.
+For many Anangu in the region, there is a deep cultural and spiritual bond with their Country, the land or waters with which they have a traditional or contemporary association.
 This also includes people from outside the region who are connected to it by cultural or family ties.
-Much of the Aboriginal population is mobile, with the number of people living in a particular area fluctuating due to factors such as the seasons, community events and traditional ceremonies.
+Much of the Anangu population is mobile, with the number of people living in a particular area fluctuating due to factors such as the seasons, community events and traditional ceremonies.

-There are three areas of Aboriginal owned lands within the region.
+There are three areas of Anangu-owned lands within the region.

 Yalata Aboriginal lands

-The Yalata community has a population of about 160 Aboriginal people, many of whom speak a southern dialect of Pitjantjatjara.
-They live mainly in the Yalata township, which was set up on a pastoral property when the Ooldea Mission closed in 1952.
-The Yalata community leases the Yalata Lands, totalling 5000 square kilometres, through arrangements under the Aboriginal Lands Trust Act 1966.
-Today, Yalata is governed at the local level by the Yalata Community Council.
+The Yalata Community has a fluctuating population of between 300-500 people, depending on the influence of cultural business, sorry business, intense weather events and season.
+Most community members speak a southern dialect of Pitjantjatjara and live mainly in the Yalata township (Community), which was set up on a pastoral property when the Ooldea Mission closed in 1952.
+Yalata Land, held in trust through arrangements under the Aboriginal Lands Trust Act 1966 is governed at the local level by the Yalata Community Council and covers an area of 456,300 hectares.

 Maralinga Tjarutja Lands

 The Maralinga Tjarutja (MT) community has a population of about 100 people in 20 families, with many more during cultural activities.
-They live mainly in Oak Valley, which was originally started as a camp when a group of traditional owners returned to their lands after they were handed back under legislation.
-The MT community leases the MT Lands, totalling over 100,000 square kilometres, through arrangements under the Aboriginal Lands Trust Act 1966.
+They live mainly in Oak Valley, which was originally started as a camp when a group of Traditional Owners returned to their lands after they were handed back under legislation.
+The MT community leases the MT Lands, totaling over 100,000 square kilometres, through arrangements under the Aboriginal Lands Trust Act 1966.
 Today, the MT Lands are governed at the local level by MT Council, whose members are elected from the community.

 Anangu Pitjantjatjara Yankunytjatjara Lands